 Ethics Board Hearings

-When direct settlement is not possible, the case is brought before the Ethics Board.
+When direct settlement is not possible, due to either a dispute of the charge, a second charge, or a faculty referral, the case is brought before the Ethics Board.
 A hearing panel of two faculty and three student members is then scheduled.
 The accused student will be notified of the charge(s) and hearing date, time and location.
 If the case is reported at the end of the semester, when students and faculty are busy with examinations or have left campus, the case may be held over until the start of the next semester.

 The professor submits all relevant documents to the liaison of the Ethics Board prior to the hearing.
-The accused student is given an opportunity to inspect all documents prior to the hearing under the supervision of an official of the ethics board.
+The accused student is given an opportunity to inspect all documents prior to the hearing under the supervision of an official of the Office of the Dean of Student Life.
 The student may also bring one representative to the hearing.
 The representative must be a full-time student presently enrolled in the School of Arts and Sciences or the School of Engineering.
 A tape of the hearing is made and can be furnished to the accused student for the purpose of preparing an appeal.
 No recording of the deliberation is made, although a brief written report is prepared detailing the reason(s) for the panel's decision and the penalties imposed.

 The hearing panel members are not informed of the details of the charges until the hearing is convened.
 The accused student may not approach the members of the panel, the accuser, or the accuser's witnesses regarding any matter related to the hearing.

 The hearing is conducted in an orderly fashion with testimony taken in turn from the accuser, the accused, and from witnesses.
 Cross-examination and closing statements are allowed.
-The decision of the hearing panel on guilt or innocence shall be based upon a preponderance of the evidence.
-At least four votes are required for a finding of guilt, otherwise the case is dismissed.
+The decision of the hearing panel on responsibility shall be based upon a preponderance of the evidence.
+At least three votes are required for a finding of responsible, otherwise the case is dismissed.